artsmf/calligraphy/content/calligraphy/day-of-stationery/_index.md

 type: "calligraphy"
 ---
-A bit of spot calligraphy on day-of stationery contintues your wedding story and creates a lovely momento for you guests.
+A bit of spot calligraphy on day-of stationery contintues your wedding story and creates a lovely momento for your guests.
 Services include hand writing in one of three calligraphy styles escort cards, menus, placecards, programs, etc.

 <center><a href="/contact" class="btn btn-outline-primary">Click to inquire</a></center>